 Proact respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data including when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice informs you how we look after your personal data including when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+We will from time to time update this privacy notice as we undertake new personal data practices or adopt new privacy policies.

 1. Important information and who we are